ekrich/scala-unicode/README.md

 Enter number: 4
 ```
-The default without an argument pass uses Unicode 7.0.0.
+The default without an argument uses Unicode 6.3.0.
+This version was used since
+it was a minor update from JDK8's 6.2.0 whereas 7.0.0 added many new codes.